jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 This is supposed to be a Javascript program.
-But it won't even execute, because the second line has the wrong syntax.
-The first line is valid by the way -- but it won't print anything because the whole program will be rejected, with this error message:
+But it won't even execute, because the second line has an invalid syntax.
+The first line is valid by the way -- but it won't print anything because the whole program will be rejected.

 :::